Xianbei: Sinicization, assimilation and descendants

-When the Eastern Jin dynasty ended, Northern Wei received the Han Chinese Jin prince Sima Chuzhi (司馬楚之) as a refugee.
-A Northern Wei Princess married Sima Chuzhi, giving birth to Sima Jinlong.
-Northern Liang Xiongnu King Juqu Mujian's daughter married Sima Jinlong.
+After the Six Frontier Towns Rebellion and the events that followed, the Northern Wei split into Eastern Wei (534–550) and Western Wei (535–556) before becoming the Northern Qi (550–577) and Northern Zhou (557–581) respectively.
+The chaos allowed the Xianbei frontier nobility to enter the Central Plains and pushback on the Wei's sinicization policies.
+The Northern Qi was ruled by the Gao clan, a Xianbeified Han Chinese family who relied on the Xianbei elites and favoured their traditions.
+Meanwhile, the Northern Zhou was ruled by the Yuwen clan of Xianbei ethnicity.
+Ruling over a predominantly Chinese population, the military reforms of the Western Wei and Northern Zhou saw an attempt to revive the Xianbei warrior culture, which included reverting the sinicized names of the Northern Wei and rewarding Han Chinese officers with Xianbei names.
+The Prime Minister of Northern Zhou, Yang Jian, later had these names restored back to Han names.

-In 534, the Northern Wei split into an Eastern Wei (534–550) and a Western Wei (535–556) after an uprising in the steppes of North China inhabited by Xianbei and other nomadic peoples.
-The former evolved into the Northern Qi (550-577), and the latter into the Northern Zhou (557-581), while the Southern Dynasties were pushed to the south of the Yangtze River.
-In 581, the Prime Minister of Northern Zhou, Yang Jian, founded the Sui dynasty (581–618).
-His son, the future Emperor Yang of Sui, absorbed the Chen dynasty (557–589), the last kingdom of the Southern Dynasties, thereby unifying much of China.
-After the Sui came to an end amidst peasant rebellions and renegade troops, his cousin, Li Yuan, founded the Tang dynasty (618–907).
-Sui and Tang dynasties were founded by Han generals who also served the Northern Wei dynasty.
-Through these political establishments, the Xianbei who entered China were largely merged with the Chinese, examples such as the wife of Emperor Gaozu of Tang, Duchess Dou and Emperor Taizong of Tang's wife, Empress Zhangsun, both have Xianbei ancestries, while those who remained behind in the northern grassland emerged as later powers to rule over China as Mongol Yuan dynasty and Manchu Qing dynasty.
+In 581, Yang Jian founded the Sui dynasty (581–618) and unified China in 589 after absorbing the Chen dynasty (557–589).
+When the Sui came to an end amidst peasant rebellions and renegade troops, his cousin, Li Yuan, founded the Tang dynasty (618–907).
+Both Sui and Tang were founded by families who identified with their Han Chinese patrilineage, and were backed by an alliance of Chinese and Xianbei nobles from the Northern Zhou who sought to protect their common interest.
+Through these political establishments, the Xianbei who entered China and their culture were largely merged with the Chinese, examples such as the wife of Emperor Gaozu of Tang, Duchess Dou and Emperor Taizong of Tang's wife, Empress Zhangsun, both having Xianbei ancestries.

-In the West, the Xianbei kingdom of Tuyuhun remained independent until it was defeated by the Tibetan Empire in 670.
-After the fall of the kingdom, the Xianbei people underwent a diaspora over a vast territory that stretched from the northwest into central and eastern parts of China.
-Murong Nuohebo led the Tuyuhun people eastward into central China, where they settled in modern Yinchuan, Ningxia.
+The Xianbei who remained behind in the northern grassland evolved into tribes of the Rouran Khaganate and Khitan people.
+In the west, the Tuyuhun remained independent until it was defeated by the Tibetan Empire in 670.
+After the fall of the kingdom, the Tuyuhun underwent a diaspora over a vast territory that stretched from the northwest into central and eastern parts of China.
+Murong Nuohebo led them eastward into central China, where they settled in modern Yinchuan, Ningxia.